gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/UriQueryBuilder.md

 ```

-Once a query is built, it can be combined with a URI:
+Once the query is built, it can be combined with a URI:

 ```csharp
 using Gapotchenko.FX;